Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 ### Other Questions

-This tutorial won't expand on other questions asked by the `obt init` command, like what the component description and keywords are.
+This tutorial won't expand on other questions asked by the `create-component` command, like what the component description and keywords are.
 Please feel free to contact the Origami team if you have any questions during this step.

 ### Output

-Now run `obt init` and answer the questions as above.
-You should see a directory which contains component boilerplate (commonly shared component code we can build on top of).
+Now run `npm run create-component` and answer the questions as above.
+You should see a directory inside the `components` folder which contains component boilerplate (commonly shared component code we can build on top of).

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-init-output.png" />
 	<figcaption>
-        Example output from the `obt init` command at the time of writing.
+        Example output from the `create-component` command at the time of writing.
 It shows the questions asked and example responses, as discussed previously.
 	</figcaption>
 </figure>